Huluk/rb-forecast/README.md

 decimal notation) instead.

 rb-forecast uses a Google API for location resolution.
-You can save your location as default using `--save`.
+You can save your location and forecast.io API key as default using `--save all`.

 ## Format